eonist/eonist.github.io/_posts/2018-05-23-Swift-tricks.md

 ### 15. Rethrows:

 The rethrows keyword indicates to the compiler that the outer function is a throwing function only if the closure passed in throws an error that is propagated to the current scope.
+Basically with rethrows, we can use throw inside the closure.
+When the error handlers are called within the function we use throws.

 ```swift
 typealias MagicalOperation = () throws -> MagicalResult